How to Calculate Total Addressable Market to Drive Hockey-Stick Growth

 3. Use value theory & willingness to pay

 This method depends on the estimated value the product or service provides customers and how that value can be reflected in the price.
-This approach is typically used to calculate TAM when launching a new product or category, new features, or cross-selling to existing customers.
+This approach is typically used to calculate TAM when launching a new product or category, new features, or cross-selling to an existing customer base.
 Market research is needed to estimate what your target customers would be willing to pay for your product.

 How ProfitWell offers insight into your TAM calculation